 We were made to rescue the perishing—the guilty perishing from hell, and the innocent perishing from murder.
 The earliest known Christian document outside the New Testament said, “Thou shalt not murder a child by abortion nor kill that which is begotten” (Didache, 2.2).Now is the time to venture something new.
+Will

 When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
 When I became a man, I gave up childish ways.
 (ESV)

-A child speaks less maturely than most adults; so you cannot assume the he means what you mean by what he says, even if he uses
+A child speaks less maturely than most adults; so you cannot assume the he means what you mean by what he says, even if he uses the same words.

 You see it in the classroom—the child who always wants to be first to answer the question, or receive the snack, or be chosen to participate in a lesson illustration.
 You see it in the home—“I want to go outside now!” or “I want more candy!”
 Desires, cravings, and appetites.
 Dr. Russell Moore offers some very helpful observations and biblical counsel for parents and teachers about the necessity of disciplining our children’s appetite: